 How to lodge a complaint

-To complain about NSW State Archives, you can initially contact our Executive Director’s Office on 02 9673 1788 and try to resolve the matter.
+To lodge a complaint about NSW State Archives and Records, you can initially contact our Strategy and Governance team at SARA-Coord@records.nsw.gov.au and try to resolve the matter.
+Please include a contact phone number in your email.
 Often the most effective and timely approach for resolving customer service matters is to talk to us.

 What information should you provide?